Batur24/language-log/phrase.md

 + tuck in
 > As I was tucking in our daughter later that night, she asked if she could “come home like mommy did” when she gets married one day.

++ in an instant
+> In an instant I could see, I could feel, how the boundaries were drawn.